Edge open packing on subclasses of chordal graphs: Introduction

 \section{Introduction}

-In this paper, we consider $G$ as a finite simple graph with vertex set $V(G)$ and edge set $E(G)$.
-Any terms and notation not explicitly defined here follow the definitions in \cite{west2001introduction}.
-A graph $H=(V', E')$ is called a \emph{subgraph} of a graph $G=(V,E)$ if $V'\subseteq V$ and $E'\subseteq E$.
-Given a vertex subset $S \subseteq V$, the \emph{induced subgraph} $G[S]$ is the subgraph with vertex set $S$ and edge set consisting precisely of those edges in $E$ whose endpoints are both in $S$.
-Similarly, for an edge subset $B\subseteq E(G)$, $G[B]$ denotes the subgraph of $G$ induced by the endpoints of edges in $B$.
-Let $D\subseteq E(G)$.
-An \emph{edge-induced subgraph} on $D$ of $G$ is defined as the subgraph of $G$ whose edges are the edges from $D$ and the vertices are the endpoints of edges of $D$.
-This subgraph is denoted by $G\langle D\rangle$.
-The \emph{open neighbourhood} of a vertex $x \in V(G)$, denoted $N_G(x)$, is the set of vertices adjacent to $x$.
-The \emph{closed neighbourhood} of $x$, denoted $N_G[x]$, is defined by $N_G[x]=N_G(x)\cup {x}$.
-The minimum and maximum degrees of $G$ are denoted by $\delta(G)$ and $\Delta(G)$, respectively.
-For a connected graph $G=(V,E)$, the \emph{distance} between two vertices $u,v \in V$, denoted by $d_G(u,v)$, is the length (number of edges) of a shortest path connecting them.
-The \emph{diameter} of $G$, written as $\operatorname{diam}(G)$, is the maximum distance between any two vertices in $G$, formally defined as $\operatorname{diam}(G)=\displaystyle\max_{u,v\in V} d_G(u,v)$.
-A graph is called \emph{bipartite} if its vertex set can be divided into two disjoint independent sets.
-A \emph{star} is the complete bipartite graph $K_{1,t}$ for $t\geq 1$.
+Throughout this paper, all graphs are finite and simple.
+For a graph \(G\), we denote its vertex set and edge set by \(V(G)\) and \(E(G)\), respectively.
+Given a vertex subset \(S\subseteq V(G)\), the induced subgraph \(G[S]\) is the subgraph with vertex set \(S\) and all edges of \(G\) whose endpoints both lie in \(S\).
+Similarly, for an edge subset \(D\subseteq E(G)\), the graph \(G[D]\) denotes the subgraph of \(G\) induced by the endpoints of the edges in \(D\).
+We also use \(G\langle D\rangle\) for the edge-induced subgraph whose edge set is exactly \(D\) and whose vertex set consists of the endpoints of the edges in \(D\).
+The open and closed neighbourhoods of a vertex \(v\) are denoted by \(N_G(v)\) and \(N_G[v]\), respectively.
+The minimum and maximum degrees of \(G\) are denoted by \(\delta(G)\) and \(\Delta(G)\).
+A graph is called \emph{bipartite} if its vertex set can be partitioned into two disjoint independent sets.
+A \emph{star} is the complete bipartite graph \(K_{1,t}\) for some \(t\geq 1\).

+Packing problems in graphs form an important class of combinatorial optimization problems.
+They capture the task of selecting objects that are mutually compatible under some prescribed structural restriction.
+Classical examples include matchings, induced matchings, and several vertex and edge packing parameters.
+These problems arise naturally in applications such as communication networks, scheduling, resource allocation, and frequency assignment.

-An \emph{induced matching} $M$ of a graph $G$ is a subset $M \subseteq E(G)$ such that $M$ constitutes a matching and no two edges in $M$ are connected by any edge of $G$.
-The \emph{induced matching number} $G$ represents the maximum size of an induced matching within $G$.
-The problem of finding a maximum induced matching was first presented by Stockmeyer and Vazirani as the ``risk-free marriage problem'' \cite{stockmeyer1982np} and has since been thoroughly examined (see, for instance, \cite{cameron1989induced, dabrowski2013new, lozin2002maximum}).
+One important edge packing problem is the \emph{induced matching} problem.
+An induced matching \(M\) of a graph \(G\) is a set of edges such that no two edges of \(M\) share an endpoint and no edge of \(G\) joins an endpoint of one edge of \(M\) to an endpoint of another edge of \(M\).
+Equivalently, the subgraph induced by the endpoints of \(M\) is a disjoint union of \(K_{1,1}\)-stars.
+The maximum cardinality of an induced matching is called the induced matching number of \(G\).
+The problem of finding a maximum induced matching was introduced by Stockmeyer and Vazirani as the ``risk-free marriage problem''~\cite{stockmeyer1982np}, and it has since been studied extensively; see, for example,~\cite{cameron1989induced,dabrowski2013new,lozin2002maximum}.